AkhilaGitDS/Looker/LookML Basics/2i_DerivedTbls&FactTbls.md

 <img src="/Images/LookML_DRTbls&FCTbls.png">

-Since the primary key for the fact table(user_orders_facts table) is user_id, the view can be joined one-to-one with the users Explore(users table), allowing rich query possibilities.
+Since the primary key for the fact table(user_orders_facts table) is user_id, the view can be joined one-to-one with the users Explore(users table), allowing expensive query possibilities.
 An example is shown below:

 <img src="/Images/LookML_user_order_factsEg.png" width=500 hieght=600>